maxsheridan/feedomatic/SUPABASE_SETUP.md

 ## Security Notes

 - The `anon public` key is safe to use in client-side code
-- Data is specific to your `userId` - use a unique one
+- Data is specific to your `userId` so use a unique one
 - For better security, you could add Row Level Security (RLS) policies in Supabase (advanced)
 - Never share your Database Password or service_role key